WARM: A Weakly (+Semi) Supervised Model for Solving Math word Problems: Experimental Setup

 \subsection{Implementation Details}

-We implement\footnote{Source code and pre-trained models will be released upon publication} all our models in PyTorch\footnote{https://pytorch.org/}.
-We set the dimension of the word embedding layer to 128, and the dimension of all the hidden states for other layers to 512.
-We use REINFORCE~\cite{10.1007/BF00992696} algorithm and Adam~\cite{article} to optimize the parameters.
+We implement\footnote[4]{Source code is attached as supplementary material} all our models in PyTorch~\citep{paszke2019pytorch}.
+We set the dimension of the word embedding layer to 128, and the dimension of the hidden states for other layers to 512.
+We use the REINFORCE~\citep{10.1007/BF00992696} algorithm and Adam~\citep{article} to optimize the parameters.
 The initial value of the learning rate is set to 0.001, and the learning rate is multiplied by 0.7 every 75 epochs.
 We also set the dropout probability to 0.5 and weight decay to 1e-5 to avoid over-fitting.
-Finally, we set the beam width to 5 in beam exploration for more exploration.
-We train our model for 100 epochs on a GTX 1080Ti machine with the batch size set to 256.
+Finally, we set the beam width to 5 in beam exploration.
+We train our model for 200 epochs with the batch size set to 256.